 Every Amazon Hack You Need to Know, Whether You’re a Prime Member or Not

 One of our favorite uses of Amazon is to purchase products before trips.
 It's our go-to source for everything from purses to passport holders, camping gear to cameras.
 For long car rides or flights, we download ebooks and audiobooks, music, and movies.
 Of course, upcoming trips aren’t the only time we shop at Amazon—we use it for everything but the kitchen sink.
-(Actually, never mind, Amazon also sells .)
+(Actually, never mind, Amazon also sells kitchen sinks.)
 But shopping on Amazon can feel like an obstacle course.
 That’s why we’ve collected every single deal, hack, and work-around we could find to help you save time and money on whatever it is you need to buy.
 You're welcome.

 Jump to Sections In This Article:

 - Tips for Amazon Prime Members

 - Tips For The Amazon Prime-Less (And Prime Members Too!)

 Everyone knows that Amazon Prime members get free fast shipping, but many people don’t know about all of the other benefits members score, including free digital goods, exclusive discounts, and super-speedy delivery, all for about $10-$13 a month.
 If you’re Prime-less, read Prime Membership Hacks (below) to see if you can score a membership on the cheap, or just skip ahead to the next section—there are still deals for you!

 - Free membership with Amazon Household: Any prime member can add one adult to their Amazon Household for free (kids and teens can also be added).
 You don’t even have to share an actual household.
 Though adult users will have access to each other’s credit card numbers, members who share a household can still sign in with their own accounts, which link to their own shipping addresses and credit cards as per usual.
 Note that you can’t just hop from household to household: after you leave one, you have to wait 180 days to join another.